zhangrengang/SOI/SOI-tools.md

 ```
 The 3rd and 4th columns indicate allelic gene pairs.
 The last column indicates the source of alleles; for example, `orthology:15422` means ortholog #15422,
-`synteny-1:51` means from syntenic block #1 and ortholog #51; `synteny-1:None` means that it is not pre-inferred as an ortholog.
+`synteny-1:51` means it is from syntenic block #1 and ortholog #51; `synteny-1:None` means that it is not pre-inferred as an ortholog.
 The column number will extend for polyploids.

 #### Orthology format conversion ####